zmievsa/cadwyn/CONTRIBUTING.md

 ### Running the docs locally

-Then you can serve the documentation with `make docs`
+Then you can serve the documentation with `mkdocs serve`

 ### Writing and editing docs